Catasauqua and Fogelsville Railroad: Post-merger

-The line from Alburtis to the now-derelict furnaces at Lock Ridge remained in place to haul furnace slag until 1959, when it was abandoned.
-Otherwise, the line remained largely intact until after passing to Conrail.
-The connection in West Catasauqua with the Lehigh and New England Railroad (formerly the Crane Iron Company tracks) had been abandoned in 1961.
-Anticipating the abandonment of the former Lehigh Valley main line in February 1982, leaving only the moribund Ironton Railroad connection, the line east of Seiple was abandoned on December 21, 1981.
-The remainder survived the breakup of Conrail to become the Norfolk Southern C&F Secondary.
-It is operated as a branch line from Alburtis, serving a number of industrial customers in the Chapman area.
+The line from Alburtis to the since closed furnaces at Lock Ridge remained in place to haul furnace slag until 1959, when it was abandoned.
+Otherwise, the line remained largely intact until after being acquired by Conrail.
+The connection in West Catasauqua with the Lehigh and New England Railroad, formerly the Crane Iron Company tracks, was abandoned in 1961.
+Anticipating the abandonment of the former Lehigh Valley main line in February 1982, leaving only the Ironton Railroad connection, the line east of Seiple was abandoned on December 21, 1981.
+The remainder survived the breakup of Conrail to become the Norfolk Southern's C&F Secondary line.
+It is operated as a branch line from Alburtis, and serves a number of industrial customers in the Chapman area.

-Field Survey from March 2010 shows almost all of the line from Alburtis to Rittenhouse Gap and Seisholtsville still easy to follow.
-Most posted "private property", but very evident and easy to trace with the help of Google Maps.
+In March 2010, a field survey found that almost all of the line from Alburtis to Rittenhouse Gap and Seisholtsville was still largely in place and easy to follow, though much of the line now falls on private property.